-Kiamichi/NWTC Tech Paramedic Course Fees, Books, Course Materials, Supplies, and Equipment will include:
+Kiamichi Tech Paramedic Course Tuition will include:

-□ Canvas LMS Fee
+- 1. Canvas LMS Fee

-□ Drug testing
+- 2. Drug testing

-□ Background checks
+- 3. Background checks

-□ Liability insurance
+- 4. Liability insurance

-□ Student picture ID badge
+- 5. Student picture ID badge

-□ NREMT CBT fee (first attempt only)
+- 6. NREMT CBT fee (first attempt only)

-□ Kiamichi Tech PALS and ACLS training with card
+- 7. Kiamichi Tech PALS and ACLS training with card

-□ Textbooks (Anatomy & Physiology for Emergency Care 3 rd Ed, Paramedic Principles and Practices V-2 6 th Ed, Basic Arrythmia w/12 Lead EKGs 8 th Ed, AHA ECC Handbook, PALS and ACLS provider manuals)
+- 8. Textbooks (Anatomy & Physiology for Emergency Care 3rd Ed., Paramedic Principles and Practices V-2 6th Ed., Basic Arrhythmia w/12 Lead EKGs 9th Ed., AHA ECC Handbook, PALS and ACLS provider manuals)

-☐ Graduation fee
+- 9. Graduation fee

-□ FISDAP complete package with test fee
+- 10. Student Minimum Competency Tracker with test fee

-□ Safety Vest / NREMT Patch
+- 11. Safety Vest / NREMT Patch

 NOTE:

-□ Distance learning sites MUST travel to Kiamichi Tech's PALS, ACLS, 12-lead ECG or other specialty courses, and Practical Skills labs and final testing

-☐ Out of state/district students will be charged out of district/state tuition.

-☐ Financial aid applications MUST be completed for each year enrolled in the Paramedic Program.
+- 1. Distance learning sites other than Kiamichi Tech cost will differ from above. - 2.
+Distance learning sites MUST travel to Kiamichi Tech's PALS, ACLS, 12-lead ECG or other specialty courses, and Practical Skills labs and final testing. - 3.
+Out-of-state/district students will be charged out-of-district/state tuition. - 4.
+Financial aid applications MUST be completed for each year enrolled in the Paramedic Program.

+5. VA students: In order to qualify for full VA benefits, students must complete 22 hours/week.
+Paramedic students in year 1 average weekly attendance is 11 hours/week.
+Paramedic students in year 2 average weekly attendance is 19 hours/week.

 REFUND POLICY

-A refund will be made for tuition of regular, full-time programs on withdrawal by semester according to
+A refund will be made for tuition of regular, full-time programs on withdrawal by semester according to the following:

-the following:

-□ 80% during the first week
+- 1. 80% during the first week

-□ 50% during the second week
+- 2. 50% during the second week

-□ 25% during the third week
+- 3. 25% during the third week

-□ 0% after the third week
+- 4. 0% after the third week

-For more information on this policy see the Kiamichi Tech Student Handbook (ktc.edu website)
+For more information on this policy, see the Kiamichi Tech Student Handbook.

 Transfer of credit and experiential hours will be determined on a case-by-case basis.

-Withdrawal Policy - Students who withdraw from the Paramedic Program must contact the Lead Paramedic Instructor as soon as possible.
-See Kiamichi Tech/NWTC Student Handbooks.
+Withdrawal Policy: Students who withdraw from the Paramedic Program must contact the Lead Paramedic Instructor as soon as possible.
+See Kiamichi Tech Student Handbook.

-FYI: If on financial aid and you do not pay it back, you may be in default.
+Note: If on financial aid and you do not pay it back, you may be in default.